gserranonajera/pyesia/README.md

 Pyesia: A toolbox for prosodic analysis of poetry in Spanish

 Pyesia allows to perform automatic analysis of the prosody in of poetry written in Spanish.
 Currently, the main features are:
-> count syllables
+> Count syllables

-> determine tonic syllables
+> Determine tonic syllables

-> detect synalephas and synalephas-hyatus
+> Detect synalephas and synalephas-hyatus

-> tools to analyse a poem
+> Tools to analyse a poem, verse by verse

 To Do:
 Following versions will include rhyme detectors and poetic forms classificators